Top Blogs for Nurse Practitioners & Students (2022)

 Dani Stringer, MSN, CPNP, PMHS, is a pediatric nurse practitioner and the founder of KidNurse.
 KidNurse is split into two parts: a blog focused on pediatric health; and an online academy where new moms can get evidence-based resources to help care for their children at home during common illnesses.

-The KidNurse name came from Stringer’s unique history: after completing her undergraduate degree from Arizona State University at age 15, she went on to become the youngest NP in the nation.
+The KidNurse name came from Stringer’s unique history: after completing her undergraduate degree from Arizona State University at age 15, she became the nation’s youngest NP.
 While the blog’s content is primarily aimed at patients and not NPs themselves, Stringer’s compassionate and honest voice is inspiring.
-Check out a post that includes her TedX talk on becoming pro-vaccination here.

 Nurse Barb (Women’s Health)